bitfinexcom/bfx-hf-algo/README.md

-Environment variables API_KEY and API_SECRET must be defined (in paper mode) Run `npm run benchmark:mock` and keep it running in a separate terminal Run `TARGET=<benchmark name> npm run benchmark:run` to generate the reports (destination folder is ./benchmarks_reports), where TARGET is name of JS file in the root of `benchmarks` folder
+Environment variables API_KEY and API_SECRET must be defined (in paper mode) Run `npm run benchmark:mock` and keep it running in a separate terminal Run `TARGET=<benchmark name> npm run benchmark:run` to generate the reports (destination folder is ./benchmarks_reports), where TARGET is name of JS file in the root of `test/benchmarks` folder

 ### Contributing